Breaking out of the debt cycle isn’t easy.

 Ramsey said the last step is the most rewarding: keep building wealth, become outrageously generous and leave a legacy.

-The next factor to consider is the preservation and protection of your wealth.
-Life insurance is one such tool for protecting your wealth, offering financial security for your family and ensuring your legacy is preserved.
+Life insurance serves as the ultimate safeguard for your wealth, offering financial security for your family and ensuring your legacy is preserved.

 In most cases, Dave Ramsey recommends families choose term life insurance over whole life insurance — and invest the significant savings in a tax-advantaged retirement account.